Salesforce App Limits Cheatsheet

 Total API Request Allocations

-The following table lists the limits for the total API requests calls per hour period for an org
+The following table lists the limits for the total inbound API requests calls per hour period for an org

 Salesforce Edition